AdobeDocs/experience-manager-cloud-service.en/help/assets/reuse-assets-using-msm.md

 * Method 1: Select the source assets and click **[!UICONTROL Create]** > **[!UICONTROL Live Copy]** from toolbar at the top.
 * Method 2: In [!DNL Experience Manager] user interface, click **[!UICONTROL Create]** > **[!UICONTROL Live Copy]** from upper-right corner of the interface.

 You can create live copies of an asset or a folder one at a time.
 You can create live copies that are derived from an asset or a folder that is a live copy itself.
-Content Fragments (CFs) are not supported for the use case.
-When attempting to create their live copies, CFs are copied over as is without any relationship.
-The copied CFs are a snapshot in time and does not update when original CFs are updated.

 To create live copies using the first method, follow these steps: